FilipHertzman/ChatApplication/README.md

 - **User Authentication and Account Management**:
   Uses Firebase Authentication, allowing users to sign up, log in, and manage their accounts securely.

-- **Seamless Integration with Firebase Firestore**:
+- **Firebase Firestore**:
   Stores and retrieves chat messages and user data, ensuring smooth data handling and scalability.

 - **Fetching User Data and Chat Messages**:
-  Displays user data and chat messages from Firestore in a well-organized list of conversations and message cells.
+  Displays user data and chat messages from Firestore in a list of conversations and message cells.

 - **Search for and Start New Conversations**:
-  Enables users to search for and start new conversations with other users in the system, supporting a dynamic and interactive experience.
+  Enables users to search for and start new conversations with other users in the system.

 - **Incorporates CoreData**:
   Uses CoreData for local storage and caching of messages, reducing network requests and improving app performance.